game-of-nfts/gon-evidence/README.md

 The `gon-evidence/template` includes a `template.xlsx` file, which serves as a template for submitting basic information and evidence for game participation.

+Please **do not modify** the name or layout of any sheets in the `xlsx` file, as our evidence verification program is based on a standard template.
+Any validation errors or point deductions resulting from modifying the name or layout will be the responsibility of the participants.
+The verification program will be made public for participants to review.

 ## Qualification Evidence Submission

 To participate, each individual must first fork the gon-evidence repository and create a directory named after their GitHub username `https://github.com/{USERNAME}`.